-From NYC’s first snowfall to new vaccine mandates, there is so much to catch up on!
+From potential 4-day work weeks to wine & beer now legalized in NY movie theaters, there is so much to catch up on!

 Here are our top five highlights: